-FOR all director nominees named in this proxy statement;

-FOR ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm;

-FOR approval of the material terms for performance-based awards under the A. H. Belo 2008 Incentive Compensation Plan; and

-FOR approval of the advisory resolution on executive compensation (say-on-pay).
+- FOR all director nominees named in this proxy statement, - FOR ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm, - FOR approval of the A. H. Belo 2017 Incentive Compensation Plan; - FOR approval of the advisory resolution on executive compensation (say-on-pay); and - To conduct future say-on-pay advisory votes every THREE YEARS (say-on-frequency).